 - 4-friendshostel: A great guesthouse/hostel in a superb location.
 Offers both clean private rooms and dorms.
 Many of the top Gdansk attractions are just a short walk away.

 - Old Town Panorama Apartments: An excellent apartment in the heart of Gdansk.
 Apartments are spacious, perfect for travelling as a family or in a group.
-Self-catering kitchenette offers an excellent way to save money on eating out.
+A self-catering kitchenette offers an excellent way to save money on eating out.

 - Radisson Blu Hotel Gdansk: A luxurious 5-star hotel occupying a stunning historic Gothic merchant house on Dluga Targ in Main Town.
 Can’t get more central than this!